borntofrappe/Practice-Front-End-Web-Development/Profile Page with React.js/README.md

 };
 ```

-// TODO ADD NOTES ON REACT.JS STATE AND PROPERTIES

 ## Stateful Components

 Unlike previous efforts with the React library, the current project makes use of stateful components.
 Components with **state**.
 This is used to collect and centralize data in one component, which uses them as needed.